10 Common DUI Questions

 The decision to retain an attorney is an individual one.
 If you cannot afford an attorney you can ask the court to appoint a public defender.
 Abraham Lincoln is quoted as saying: “He who represents himself has a fool for a client.”
 Being arrested for DUI is serious.
 There are potential license consequences and court penalties that should be addressed carefully by a professional.

-10. Why should I consider hiring The Law Offices of Robert Ernenwein, PC., for my DUI Defense?
+10. Why should I consider hiring Ernenwein & Mathes, LLP, for my DUI Defense?

 Remember, your call or your visit to our office for a consultation is always free.